liamcco/accesserator/FORK.md

 Two feature branches in this fork are especially relevant, as they implement different approaches to loading bundles into the OPA sidecar:

 - `use-configmap`: solves the problem by letting Accesserator fetch the OPA bundle ahead of time, store it in a Kubernetes `ConfigMap`, and mount that bundle directly into the application pod for the OPA sidecar to use.
-- `discovery-bundle-server`: solves the problem by serving a small discovery bundle from inside the cluster, which tells the OPA sidecar where to fetch the real signed policy bundle directly from OCI/GHCR.
+- `discovery-bundle-server`: solves the problem by serving a small discovery bundle from inside the cluster.
+This bundle instructs the OPA sidecar where to fetch the policy bundle from, and which version to use (e.g., from OCI/GHCR).